Comics and the Senses: A Multisensory Approach to Comics and Graphic Novels

 Review by Pedro Moura at Ler BD (Portuguese).

-If you review the book, please contact me and I will add a link to your review to this page.
+If you review the book, please contact Ian to have a link to your review added to this page.
 If you would like to receive a copy of the book to review, please fill in this request form and Routledge will arrange to have one sent to you.